-• AA and A: Colours with an AA or A rating are not expected to fade, such as Brilliant Yellow and Sky Blue.
+- AA and A: colours with an AA or A rating, such as Brilliant Yellow and Sky Blue, are not expected to fade.

-• B and C: Colours with a B or C rating tend to fade over a 10 year period, such as Light Purple (B) and Parma Violet (C).
+- B and C: colours with a B or C rating, such as Light Purple (B) and Parma Violet (C), tend to fade over a 10-year period.

-• Fugitive: Some colours within the C band are known as Fugitive which means transient and these may fade within months.
+- Fugitive: some colours within the C band are known as fugitive, which means transient.
+These may fade within months.